-My research, teaching and supervision spans L2 morpho-syntax, L2 phonology, adult immigrant literacy and contact-induced syntactic change.
-In addition to the languages this involves – English, German and Spanish – I regularly supervise students working on a wide range of languages including Arabic, Chinese, Japanese, and Korean.
-My own and students’ recent exploration of extra-linguistic factors, from input to working memory to appropriacy of reading materials, is prompting new cross- disciplinary collaborations.
+My research, teaching and supervision spans L2 morpho-syntax, L2 phonology and adult immigrant literacy mostly relating to English and German.
+I regularly supervise students working on a wide range of languages including Arabic, Chinese, Japanese, Korean and Thai.
+My own and my students’ exploration of extra-linguistic factors, from input to working memory to appropriacy of reading materials, is prompting new cross-disciplinary collaborations.

-I was born in Hanover, New Hampshire and in a former life, I was a camp counselor ski instructor, cedar shake packer and Space Needle waitress.
-I became interested in matters linguistic when the standard German I'd learned was useless when trying to decipher the dialect spoken by my EFL students in the Black Forest.
-I started university and then went back to Baden Württemberg to compare the difficulties primary school dialect speakers and immigrant children in acquiring the inflectional morphology and phonology.
+I was born in Hanover, New Hampshire, and in a former life, I was a camp counsellor, a children's ski instructor, a cedar shake packer and a Seattle Space Needle waitress.
+I became interested in matters linguistic when the standard German I'd learned was useless when trying to comprehend the German dialect spoken by my EFL students in the Black Forest.
+I started university and then went back to Baden Württemberg to compare primary school Swabian dialect speakers' and Turkish immigrant children's acquisition of standard German inflectional morphology and phonology.
 This set me on a lifelong course of asking questions others don't.

-I have an MA and a PhD in linguistics from University of Washington (Committee: Ellen Kaisse (chair); committee members: Joe Emonds, Sharon Hargus and Joseph Voyles).
+I have an MA and a PhD in linguistics from University of Washington in Seattle (committee: Ellen Kaisse (chair); committee members: Joseph Emonds, Sharon Hargus and Joseph Voyles).
 My data collection was supported by an MA fellowship from 1983 to 1984 (DAAD, Southwest German dialects, Universität Tubingen) and a PhD fellowship from 1988 to 1989 (Fulbright Foundation, German phonology, Universität Bielefeld).